awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

        --approve
    ```

 1. Download an IAM policy for the AWS Load Balancer Controller that allows it to make calls to AWS APIs on your behalf\.
-You can view the [policy document](https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.1.0/docs/install/iam_policy.json) on GitHub\.
+You can view the [policy document](https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2_ga/docs/install/iam_policy.json) on GitHub\.
 Use the command that corresponds to the Region that your cluster is in\.
    + All Regions other than China Regions\.

      ```
-     curl -o iam-policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.1.0/docs/install/iam_policy.json
+     curl -o iam_policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.1.0/docs/install/iam_policy.json
      ```
    + Beijing and Ningxia China Regions\.

      ```
-     curl -o iam-policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.1.0/docs/install/iam_policy_cn.json
+     curl -o iam_policy_cn.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.1.0/docs/install/iam_policy_cn.json
      ```

 1. Create an IAM policy using the policy downloaded in the previous step\.
+Change `iam_policy.json` to `iam_policy_cn.json` in the following command, if you downloaded that file instead\.

    ```
    aws iam create-policy \
        --policy-name <AWSLoadBalancerControllerIAMPolicy> \
-       --policy-document file://iam-policy.json
+       --policy-document file://iam_policy.json
    ```

    Take note of the policy ARN that is returned\.

-1. Create an IAM role and Kubernetes service account named `aws-load-balancer-controller` in the `kube-system` namespace, a cluster role, and a cluster role binding for the load balancer controller to use with the following command\.
+1. Create an IAM role and Kubernetes service account named `aws-load-balancer-controller` in the `kube-system` namespace, a cluster role, and a cluster role binding for the Load Balancer Controller to use with the following command\.

    ```
    eksctl create iamserviceaccount \